ReSharper by Language: MSBuild

 Code completion features are helpful when you start typing predefined elements and their attributes.
 ReSharper completes them, you save your time.

 If you have custom elements and they are properly referenced, ReSharper also suggests them.

-In the completion list you see special icons.
-They help you distinguish between the types of suggested items.
+In the completion list, use the following icons to distinguish between the types of suggested items.